Chuvash people: Origins

+Early history

-The Turkic ancestors of the Chuvash people are believed to have come from central Siberia, where they lived in the Irtysh basin (between Tian Shan and Altay) from at least the end of the third millennium BC.
-In the early first century AD the Bulgars started moving west through Zhetysu and the steppes of modern-day Kazakhstan, reaching the North Caucasus in the 2nd to 3rd centuries AD.
+In the early first century AD, the Bulgars whom may related to Chuvash started moving west through Zhetysu and the steppes of modern-day Kazakhstan, reaching the North Caucasus in the 2nd to 3rd centuries AD.
 There they established several states (Old Bulgaria on the Black Sea coast and the Suar Duchy in modern-day Dagestan).
 Old Bulgaria broke up in the second half of the 7th century after a series of successful Khazar invasions.
-Some of its population fled north, to the Volga-Kama region, where they established Volga Bulgaria, which eventually became extremely wealthy: its capital then being the 4th-largest city in the world.
-Shortly after that, the Suar Duchy was forced to become a vassal state of Khazaria.
+Sabirs who were a tribe within the Khazar Khanate, subsequently undertook a migration to the Volga-Kama region along with other Oghuric tribes, ultimately founded the Volga Bulgaria, which eventually became extremely wealthy: its capital then being the 4th-largest city in the world.

+Shortly after that, another state founded by Sabirs in Caucasus known as Suar Principality was forced to become a vassal state of Khazaria.
 About half a century later, the Suars took part in the Arab–Khazar wars of 732–737.
 The adoption of Islam in the early tenth century in Volga Bulgaria led to most of its people embracing that religion.

 After the Mongols destroyed Volga Bulgaria in 1236, the Golden Horde kept control of the region until its slow dissolution from c.
 1438.
 The Kazan Khanate then became the new authority of the region and of the Chuvash.
 The modern name "Chuvash" began to appear in records starting from the sixteenth century from Russian and other foreign sources.

 In 1552, the Russians conquered the Kazan Khanate and its territories.
 The Chuvash, required to pay yasak, gradually became dispossessed of much of their land.
 Many Chuvash who traditionally engaged in agriculture were forced to become bonded laborers in the timber industry or to work in barges due to growing poverty.
 The subsequent centuries saw the Christianization and Russification of the Chuvash.
 During this period, most Chuvash converted to Orthodox Christianity, but the Tsars never achieved their complete Russification.

-Russian Historian Vasily Nikitich Tatishchev personally visited the lands of Volga Bulgaria and wrote in 1768:
+After conversion, Russian historian Vasily Nikitich Tatishchev visited the lands of Volga Bulgaria and wrote that Bulgars also migrated to Bashkortostan and North of Kazan (i.e. modern-day Chuvashia).